adamlsd/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

 Acknowledgements
 ----------------

-The authors would like to thank Nathan Myers, Allan Deutsch, Hal Finkel, Lisa Lippincott, Gabriel Dos Reis, Justin McHugh, Herb Sutter, Faisal Vali, and numerous others for their research, support, input, review, and guidance throughout the lifetime of this proposal.
+The authors would like to thank Nathan Myers, Allan Deutsch, Hal Finkel, Laura Reznick, Lisa Lippincott, Gabriel Dos Reis, Justin McHugh, Herb Sutter, Faisal Vali, Mike Gorbavitsky, and numerous others for their research, support, input, review, and guidance throughout the lifetime of this proposal.
 Without their assistance this would not have been possible.

 References
 ----------